A simple lemon cake, with a lemon syrup and lemon curd buttercream

 - The lemon curd can overwhip and become grainy, so be careful with this step.

 - Use the buttercream to sandwich the layers and frost the outside.
-The buttercream is quite sweet, so the recipe only produces enough for a naked look.
+The buttercream is fairly sweet, so the recipe only produces enough for a naked look, to ensure that the overall cake is not

 - Decorate with fresh (edible) flowers or as desired.